standardhealth/cimpl-doc/docs/cimpl6Reference.md

 The abbreviation by convention should be be an UPPER CASE word. _(Although the tooling does allow for numbers and hyphens after the first letter)_.

 # Data Element File
-A Data Element file contains definitions that comprise the information model.
-It is comprised of a header (see [Headers](#Headers)) followed by any number of class definitions.
-The order of definitions does not matter.
+The Data Element file contains definitions of the information model.

 ## Building Blocks
 CIMPL provides four types of building blocks: